 This free script for a children’s Christmas play was contributed by a reader named Julie Snyder.
-PRINT this page to use it in your own church or ministry setting.
+Use the print links above to save this page to use it in your own church or ministry setting.

 Learn how you can share your children’s ministry ideas on our website too by writing a guest article.

 Area 1: Home.
 Living room setting with Christmas tree and table for Manger Scene.

 - Stage Left.
 Small chair, end table with Christmas tablecloth, Christmas tree, boxes of ornaments/nativity scene.

 Area 2: Stage right.
 Various scenes.
 Fake back wall (to hide behind)

 Scene 1: Home (cot near opening on back, area for Mary to kneel in prayer)

 Scene 3: Table (table/chair with scrolls, feather pen)

 Lighting: Spotlight(s) which are able to fade in and out.

 Mom: I don’t know how I’m going to do it this year.
 Christmas is just so expensive.
 I don’t want the kids to be disappointed.
 (Pacing around room slowly)